yuthB/Retail-Business---Profitability-Analysis/README.md

 # Retail Business - Analysis
-For the purpose of better understanding I have divided the problem in two parts.
-Problem 1 will deal with Profitability Analysis and Problem 2 will deal with identifying Profitable Customers.
+For the purpose of better understanding I have divided the problem in three parts.
+Problem 1 will deal with Profitability Analysis, Problem 2 will deal with identifying Profitable Customers and Problem 3 will deal with identifying fraud Customers.

 ## Problem 1: Profitability Analysis